MichalisLazarou/iLPC/README.md

 ## Abstract

-Few-shot learning amounts to learning representationsand acquiring knowledge such that novel tasks may be solvedwith both supervision and data being limited.
-Improvedperformance is possible by transductive inference, where theentire test set is available concurrently, and semi-supervisedlearning, where more unlabeled data is available.
+Few-shot learning amounts to learning representations and acquiring knowledge such that novel tasks may be solvedwith both supervision and data being limited.
+Improved performance is possible by transductive inference, where theentire test set is available concurrently, and semi-supervisedlearning, where more unlabeled data is available.
 Theseproblems are closely related because there is little or noadaptation of the representation in novel tasks.Focusing on these two settings, we introduce a new al-gorithm  that  leverages  the  manifold  structure  of  the  la-beled  and  unlabeled  data  distribution  to  predict  pseudo-labels,  while  balancing  over  classes  and  using  the  lossvalue distribution of a limited-capacity classifier to selectthe cleanest labels, iterately improving the quality of pseudo-labels.
 Our solution sets new state of the art results on fourbenchmark datasets, namelyminiImageNet,tieredImageNet,CUB and CIFAR-FS, while being robust over feature spacepre-processing  and  the  quantity  of  available  data.

 If you find this repo useful for your research, please consider citing the paper
 ```
-@conference{iLPC,
+@inproceedings{lazarou2021iterative,
-   title = {Iterative label cleaning for transductive and semi-supervised few-shot learning},
+  title={Iterative label cleaning for transductive and semi-supervised few-shot learning},
-   author = {M. Lazarou and Y. Avrithis and T. Stathaki},
+  author={Lazarou, Michalis and Stathaki, Tania and Avrithis, Yannis},
-   booktitle = {Proceedings of International Conference on Computer Vision (ICCV)},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
-   address = {Virtual},
+  pages={8751--8760},
-   year = {2021}
+  year={2021}
 }
 ```
 ## Datasets